mailslurp/mailslurp-client/docs/interfaces/emailpreview.md

 # Interface: EmailPreview

 Preview of an email message.
-For full message call the message endpoint with a given message id.
+For full message call the email endpoints with the provided email id.

 *__export__*: